 Round Ireland with a fridge – Tony Hawks

-Ok so when I first saw this title I knew that I just had to read it.
+Ok, so when I first saw this title I knew that I just had to read it.
 It’s the type of novel that should be consumed with a 2 Guinness minimum, especially given it all starts with a drunken bet.
-The title says it all really; man get’s drunk, makes a 100 pound bet that involves circumnavigating (hitch hiking) Ireland with a bar fridge.
+The title says it all really; man get’s drunk, makes a 100-pound bet that involves circumnavigating (hitch hiking) Ireland with a bar fridge.
 Amazing.

-It’s a story about travel and alcohol, a combination that go so well together that we’ve all got at least one good drunken travel tale, even if we can’t brag about using a fridge as a travelling companion.
+It’s a story about travel and alcohol, a combination that goes so well together that we’ve all got at least one good drunken travel tale, even if we can’t brag about using a fridge as a travelling companion.
 I love Ireland and the people who come to Tony’s aid in the story just about sum the place up: hospitable, hilarious and always up for a good time.

-Head to your nearest Irish pub, park your arse and grab a few pints of the good stuff while you read about the hilarious antics of the worlds only celebrity bar fridge.
-It’s a light read, it’s not going to set your literary world in fire, but you will have a good time, and at the end of the day, isn’t that what both life and travel are all about?
+Head to your nearest Irish pub, park your arse and grab a few pints of the good stuff while you read about the hilarious antics of the world’s only celebrity bar fridge.
+It’s a light read, it’s not going to set your literary world on fire, but you will have a good time, and at the end of the day, isn’t that what both life and travel are all about?

 The Alchemist – Paulo Coelho

 Semi highjacked by the bane of my existence: the Self-help industry (why isn’t there a ‘common sense’ industry!), the underlying theme of the alchemist is essentially that when you really want to do something, it becomes possible and that it’s not beyond anyone’s power to follow their dreams.
 The book is still a powerful work wrapping the themes around the story of a young shepherd who travels from Spain to Egypt in search of treasure.
-Of course it’s all about the journey itself and the treasure Santiago finds is not the treasure he was originally expecting.
+Of course, it’s all about the journey itself and the treasure Santiago finds is not the treasure he was originally expecting.

 It’s a classic tale of travel, discovery and following your dreams, can be a bit too preachy in places and taking the self-help bollocks aside it’s worth a read for sure.